Ramnagar, Nainital

-Ramnagar (Kumaoni: Rāmnagar) is a town and municipal board in the Nainital district of Kumaon, India.
+Ramnagar (Kumaoni: Rāmnagar) is a town and municipal board in the Nainital district of Kumaon in the state of Uttarakhand, India.
 It is located approximately 65 km from Nainital, the headquarters of the district.

 Ramnagar is a gateway to the Corbett National Park, the oldest national park and a famous tourist destination.
 The Garjiya Devi Temple and Sitabani temple, Sitabani Wildlife Reserve located nearby also attract many visitors.

 Uttarakhand Board of School Education is headquartered in Ramnagar.
 The board was set up in 2001, and is responsible for administering courses of instructions, textbooks, and to conduct examinations for secondary school students of the state.

 Geography

 Ramnagar is located at 29.40°N 79.12°E.

 It has an average elevation of roughly 345 metres (1,132 feet).
 Ramnagar is located at the foothills of the Himalayas on the bank of river Kosi.
 The town is visited by many tourists due to its geographical location near Corbett National Park.
 Its proximity to Nainital which is a famous hill station of Northern India makes it even more popular.
 There is a Barrage on Kosi River in Ramnagar where many migratory birds such as Ruddy Shelduck arrive in winter.